PinkDiamond1/action-reaction/README.md

 The action threshold and action token information are held in the voting contract, allowing anyone with at least the threshold amount of action token to change the action threshold parameter.
 As the token becomes more distributed and decentralized, the ability to obtain enough actions tokens to do single party voting will become sufficiently hard or expensive.
 Many holders of the action token will need to delegate their action tokens to a representitive.
 The representitive will act as a signer by holding other user's action tokens and issuing iou tokens in their place.
 This allows the community to collectively combine their powers together through a single signer to change or act in the system.

-## Use Case
+## Use Cases

 As the action token becomes more distributed through the Cardano ecosytem, larger and larger representitives will amass inside the system.
 The collective mass can be used to determine if an action may or may not occur because they hold enough action tokens from enough users that they dominate the system.
 In this situation, the representitive acts like a single hot wallet.
 A decentralized approach to a centralized signing structure.

 In the example contract, the validator simply checks for reference or user tokens and the correct signatures.
 This action token checking algorithm can be used as the replacement tx signer function.
 It can be a replacement for any master key that is being used inside a contract.
-The action token distribution can also be modified to allow only a select group of holders to accumulate or even just a flat rate for equal participation.
-It can be form fitted for the exact use case, from federated groups to fully decentralized token distributions.
+The action token distribution can also be modified to allow only a select group of holders to accumulate, a flat rate for equal participation, or use an already existing token.
+It is supposed to be form fitted for the exact use case, from federated groups to fully decentralized token distributions.

 ### NFT Creation